gnosis-xian/jenkins-pipeline-generator/README.md

     }
     ```

-5. Create a new project in Jenkins use response.
+5. Use response to create a new project in Jenkins.

     Response: